-Therefore, both professionals transfer language but, just as a great writer is not necessarily an effective public speaker, a translator is not inherently a good interpreter (or vice-versa).
+- just as a great writer is not necessarily an active public speaker,

 → A translator needs:

 - Excellent reading skills.
 The effective transfer of a message across languages hinges on perfect comprehension of the source language(s).

 → An interpreter needs:

 - Excellent interpersonal skills.
 Interpreters deal with humans, so they must pay attention to aspects such as body language, non-verbal cues, and cultural differences, to name but a few.

-- and they will, preferably, possess specialist knowledge of one or more areas of expertise
+- and they will, preferably, possess specialist knowledge of one or more areas of expertise.

-Watch out for fake professionals when considering interpreters vs translators skills
+Watch out for fake professionals when considering interpreters vs. translators skills

 Most importantly, the above-listed skill sets are not inborn;

-Unfortunately, the industry is teeming with people who improvise the role of translator or interpreter, using their bilingual or bicultural status to substantiate the claim that they are ‘professionals’.
+Unfortunately, the industry is teeming with people who improvise the role of translator or interpreter, using their bilingual or bicultural status to substantiate the claim that they are ”professionals”.

 ⤷ we can all rustle up a good meal for our friends and family without having attended cooking lessons, but this does not make us a professional chef.

 ➳ for instance, from degrees (BAs or Master’s) to certifications.

-It is therefore advisable for people interested in gaining these skills to research the options available in their own country.
+It is, therefore, advisable for people interested in gaining these skills to research the options available in their own country.